johndpotts/learning-programming-journal/README.md

 6. ~~finish a MVC application~~                (in progress)
 7. ~~Build multiple apps with AngularJS~~

+### 10-11-17
+- bug fixes and email functionality on Quiz app
+- C# and Javascript algorithms

+### 10-10-17
+- Quiz app layout fixes
+- studied angularJS
+- algorithm practice in c# and js

 ### 10-09-17
 - worked on CLTDevs static page; integrated meetup API
 - learned how to work with timestamp in JS